arxenix/tjctf-2016-writeups/roverctl_100_pts.md

 ```

 We generate the following image: ![](rover_output.png)
 We realize that this image is related to The Martian movie.
 These papers are surrounding the rover, and go from 0 to F. This gives 17 spots, including the sign in the middle.
-We use the image rotation packets (where the `diff`s come from) to find some hex values:
+We use the camera rotation packets (where the `diff`s come from) to find some hex values:
 ```
 signs = ["S", "0", "1", "2", "3", "4", "5", "6", "7", "8", "9", "A", "B", "C", "D", "E", "F"]